DCASE-REPO/DESED_task/recipes/dcase2021_task4_baseline/README.md

 You can run the SED baseline from scratch using:
 - `python train_sed.py`

-Alternatively we provide a pre-trained checkpoint [here]() which includes also Tensorboard logs.
+Alternatively we provide a pre-trained checkpoint [here][zenodo_pretrained_models] which includes also Tensorboard logs.

 You can test it on the validation real world data by using: